hyperspy/hyperspy/doc/user_guide/mva/decomposition.rst

 One of the most popular decomposition methods is `principal component analysis
 <https://en.wikipedia.org/wiki/Principal_component_analysis>`_ (PCA).
-To perform PCA on your dataset, run the :py:meth:`~.learn.mva.MVA.decomposition` method with any of following arguments.
+To perform PCA on your dataset, run the :py:meth:`~.api.signals.BaseSignal.decomposition` method with any of following arguments.

 If you have `scikit-learn <https://scikit-learn.org/>`_ installed: